turingschool/backend-curriculum-site/module3/misc/intermission_work.md

 Everything we build in Mod 3 will focus on the theme of building and consuming APIs.

-Here are some helpful videos that you can use to familiarize yourself with both building and consuming APIs.
+Here are some helpful videos and tutorials that you can use to familiarize yourself with both building and consuming APIs.

 * [Instructor Dione Wilson demonstrates the process of building an API for 2006](https://vimeo.com/469621034/d0d5febb9d)
 * [Instructor Ian Douglas demonstrates the process of building an API for 2005](https://vimeo.com/452734115/8b3bd1adf0)